schibsted/spid-tech-docs/resources/articles/authentication.md

 [OAuth protocol endpoints](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-3).

 ## API access control flow explained
-This is a complete overview of how SchAcc processes an API request and when your client application may expect to receive error responses and the reasons it happened:
+This is a complete overview of how Schibsted account processes an API request and when your client application may expect to receive error responses and the reasons it happened:
 ![API access control flow](/images/api-access-control-flow.png)

 ## SDK support for easier implementation

-SchAcc provides API clients/SDKs for a number of languages that mostly abstract away the OAuth details.
+Schibsted account provides API clients/SDKs for a number of languages that mostly abstract away the OAuth details.
 See how to get started [server-side](/getting-started/) or for [mobile devices](/mobile/overview/).

 ## Best practices and security guidelines
-This section contains a list of best practices and requirements that will be performed on integration and security reviews by SchAcc.
+This section contains a list of best practices and requirements that will be performed on integration and security reviews by Schibsted account.

 ### Client credentials handling
 - Client credentials and redirect URIs must NOT be hardcoded anywhere, but made configurable so the same code can be used for both STAGE/PRE and PROD environments.